 The Virginia Henderson International Nursing Library (VHL) at Sigma Theta Tau International the Honor Society of Nursing (Sigma) was named in Miss Henderson’s honor to acknowledge the global impact she made on nursing research.
 The creation of the VHL was a direct response to a resolution drafted by Miss Henderson, Anne Bavier, and Eleanor Herrman.
-The library has since transitioned to a repository with a new name: the Virginia Henderson Global Nursing e-Repository (the Henderson Repository).
-The Henderson Repository remains aligned with Miss Henderson’s mission and vision for nursing research and education and still proudly bears her name.
+The library has since transitioned to a repository with a new name: the Sigma Repository.
+The Sigma Repository remains aligned with Miss Henderson’s mission and vision for nursing research and education.

 To view the Reflections issue featuring the naming of the VHL, click here.

 Remembering the First Lady of Nursing

 Born: November 30, 1897 - Died: March 19, 1996